DesWass/deswass.gitbub.io/docs/index.md

 You will need to set up MFA on the new device.
 MFA settings cannot be transferred to your new phone.

 ### Do I have to use the Microsoft Authenticator app?
 Technically, no. However, if your account is transitioned from standard passwords and MFA across to a passwordless configuration, you will need the Microsoft Authenticator app.
-In this case, it may be simpler to use the Microsoft Authenticator app from the outset.
+You may find it simpler to use the Microsoft Authenticator app from the outset.